 There are several different ways that metal is formed into specific shapes so that they can be used as parts for machines, devices, structures, and more.
 One of the more popular is called deep draw metal stamping.
-You will find this method being used around the world, but what is deep draw stamping, and how does it work?
+You will find this method being used around the world, but what is deep drawing, and how does it work?

 What is Deep Draw Stamping?

 Deep draw metal stamping manufacturers start with metal dies, which are used to create sheets of metal and form them into specific shapes.
-Deep draw metal forming occurs when the item which is created has a depth that is either equal to or greater than its radius.
+The deep drawing process occurs when the item which is created has a depth that is either equal to or greater than its radius.
 When this happens, it is called deep drawing.

 While it is true that deep drawing does stamp the metal, it should not be confused with traditional metal stamping.
 The difference is that metal stamping uses a single machine to create a whole metal part from the blank.